for travel to Mexico and the Caribbean:

 Pool Cover-Up – you will need to wear something over your swimsuit when visiting the resort’s restaurants during the day

 Sunscreen and After-Sun Lotion - these will be expensive at the resort!

 Reading Material – don’t forget your charger if you bring a kindle or other device

 *No need to bring a pool towel – these will be provided to you

 Over the Counter Medications - optional, pain killers, band-aids, stomach pain relievers - these will be expensive at the resort

 Damp Rid – optional but a life saver when traveling to the Caribbean.
 You can hang a bag in your closet and it will keep your clothes from feeling damp from the humidity.
 You only need one bag per closet per week.
 Pack this in your checked luggage and throw out before you leave the resort.
-You can find them at Target, Amazon and Bed Bath and Beyond
+You can find them at Amazon and they come in this nice fresh scent!

 **Toiletries – most resorts provide shampoo and conditioner, lotion and soaps/shower gel

 **Hairdryer – most resorts provide this in the room